Tips on selling (or buying) an antique or vintage clock

 Rare and desirable clocks, as well as clocks with an interesting provenance, will command higher prices.

 Clocks also vary in price according to the geographic location where they are sold.
 Generally, clocks that are made in the same location as the clock is sold will command higher prices.
-English and German bracket clocks are not as popular in America as they are in Europe and priced accordingly.
+English and German bracket clocks are not as popular in America as they are in Europe and are priced accordingly.

 A clock in running condition will fetch a higher price than one that is not.
 A professionally serviced clock in excellent running order will command an even higher price.
 A clock case cleaned of grime will present better than a dirty one.
 Missing hands or dial glass will adversely affect the price.
-Items such as these can be replaced and parts are available from clock suppliers but it becomes an extra cost for the buyer and for many it is a deal-breaker.
+Items such as these can be replaced and parts are available from clock suppliers but it becomes an extra cost for the buyer and for many, it is a deal-breaker.

-If you are handy at clock repair, servicing the movement or any case repairs will enhance the value of a clock you are selling.
-If you have serviced a clock state what you have done.
+If you are handy at clock repair, servicing the movement or any case repairs will enhance the value of the clock you are selling.
+If you have serviced a clock, always be clear about the work you’ve done.
+Describe in detail the specific repairs, cleaning, or adjustments you’ve made to the movement, as well as any parts that were replaced or restored.

 The term servicing has many definitions.
-Sellers may claim a clock has been serviced if the only thing done to it is oiling.

-However, among reputable clock repairers, servicing is defined as, taking the movement out of its case, disassembling the movement, cleaning the parts, addressing wear issues/repairs/parts replacement, reassembly, oiling, and testing prior to reinstalling it back into the case.
+Be wary as sellers may claim a clock has been serviced if the only thing done to it is oiling.
+Among reputable clock repairers, servicing is defined as, taking the movement out of its case, disassembling the movement, cleaning the parts, addressing wear issues/repairs/parts replacement, reassembly, oiling, and testing before reinstalling it back into the case.

 Sessions Raven time and strike shelf clock